Berlusconi says his kids feel like Jews persecuted by Hitler

 Italy's Jewish community reacted with outrage to the comparison, the latest attempt by the 77-year-old media magnate to paint himself as an innocent victim of politicised judges.

-The centre-right leader, who has angrily protested his innocence in a long series of court cases, is well-known for making controversial remarks, such as calling President Barack Obama "suntanned" after he was first elected in 2008.
+The centre-right leader, who protests his innocence in a long series of court cases, is well-known for making controversial remarks, such as calling President Barack Obama "suntanned" after he was first elected in 2008.

 During a heated 2003 exchange in the European Parliament, Berlusconi compared Martin Schulz, a German Social Democrat who is now president of the assembly, to a Nazi concentration camp guard.